DaWebAlpha/task/2_inputsection_ref_onChange.md

 No useEffect yet.

-No useRef yet.
+No task creation yet.

-Just the input system.
+We WILL introduce `useRef` now because it will be used later to automatically focus the input field.

 ---